 Under the new management structure, the position of the Wilshire Center Dean, Instruction and Student Services was eliminated.
-The Registrar whose office is located at the Wilshire Center, assumed supervision of additional staff and oversight of the Wilshire Center operations, both responsibilities previously held by the dean.
-In response to the reclassification request for the Fullerton College Registrar, a district representative workgroup was formed to review the job duties of the registrars at all three campuses, including NOCE.
-It has been determined that all three registrars have been working beyond their classification and that a more appropriate classification for their current scope of responsibilities would be Director of Admissions and Student Records.
+The Registrar, located at the Wilshire Center, assumed supervision of additional staff and oversight of the Center's operations, both responsibilities previously held by the dean.
+In response to the reclassification request for the Fullerton College Registrar, a district representative workgroup was formed to review the job duties of the registrars at all three campuses.
+It was determined that all three Registrars have been working beyond their classification and that a more appropriate classification for their current scope of responsibilities would be Director of Admissions and Student Records.
 A new position of Director of Admissions and Student Records was developed by the workgroup and approved by the Board of Trustees on November 10, 2020.
-Subsequently, NOCE's Registrar position was restructured to the Director of Admissions and Records.
 Due to the elimination of one dean position, the reorganization did not result in additional cost, but savings to the NOCE's budget.
-The reorganization request for the Registrar position received unanimous votes of approval by the NOCE Budget and Facility Planning Committee on February 24, 2021, and President's Cabinet on March 16, 2021.
-Academic Senate voted at the March 2nd meeting resulted in 25 votes (approval).
+The reorganization request for the Registrar position received unanimous votes of approval by the NOCE Budget and Facility Planning Committee on February 24, 2021, the Academic Senate on March 2, 2021, and President's Cabinet on March 16, 2021.